Continuous Variable Quantum Key Distribution: Finite-Key Analysis of Composable Security against Coherent Attacks

 To evaluate this finite-key bound numerically, we need explicit expressions for the confidence sets.
 For this, we use results from~\cite{Leverrier2010}, which assume collective Gaussian attacks.
 We computed the key rates $\ell/N$ in Fig.~\ref{fig:collective} for the same squeezing strength and loss model as in the case of coherent attacks.
 The detailed calculation of $H(X_A|E)_{\omega^{\Gamma}} $ can be found in Appendix \ref{App7:Entropy}.
 For simplicity, we assumed a constant binning of $\delta$ over the entire outcome range ($\alpha= \infty$).
 In contrast to the case of coherent attacks, reverse reconciliation is possible and can increase the key rate essentially if asymmetric losses are assumed (which we do not discuss here).
 In Fig.~\ref{fig:KeyRateVsLosses}, we plotted the key rate for coherent and collective Gaussian attacks in dependence of the losses, and compare them with the Devetak-Winter rate~\cite{Devetak08012005,Berta11} for perfect error correction.

 \emph{Discussion and Outlook.}---\,We provided a finite-key security analysis for a continuous variable QKD protocol and obtain a composable secure positive key rate against coherent attacks for experimentally feasible parameters.
-We compare it with key rates computed under the assumption of collective Gaussian attacks and find that they are significantly higher.
-This is because the applied entropic uncertainty relation, Eq.~\eqref{uncertainty}, is not tight for the considered state, which might be improved by a state dependent version thereof.
-Our results for collective attacks suggest that an extension of the post-selection technique to infinite-dimensional systems (see~\cite{Leverrier09} for a proposal) is desirable.
+The comparison with the finite-key rate against collective attacks shows that the gap is relatively small compared to the finite-size effects.
+This is due to the fact that the uncertainty relation is almost tight for the two-mode squeezed states.
+The reason that the key rates allow for only small amounts of losses is because of the direct reconciliation in the error correction protocol.
+Hence, an extension of the proof technique against coherent attacks to a reverse reconciliation error correction protocol would be desirable.
 In order to relax the assumptions in the security proof against coherent attacks, it would be interesting to study the overlap for more realistic models of the quadrature measurements, which may include a continuum of modes.
 Moreover, our arguments might also be applicable to other CV QKD schemes \cite{Grosshans02,Weedbrook04}.

 \emph{Acknowledgments.}---\,We thank R.~Renner for suggesting this work, and R.~Garc\'ia-Patr\'on and I. Cirac for helpful discussions.
 F.F acknowledges support from the LUH GRK 1463.
 T.F, V.B.S, and R.F.W acknowledge support from the DFG (grant WE-1240/12-1), BMBF project QuOReP, EU project Q-ESSENCE, and the research cluster QUEST.
 M.B is supported by the SNF (grant PP00P2-128455), and the DFG (grants CH 843/1-1 and CH 843/2-1).
 A.L., M.B, V.B.S and M.T are supported by the SNF through the National Centre of Competence in Research `Quantum Science and Technology'.